Ferrum3D/Ferrum3D/README.md

 # Ferrum3D Engine
-**Ferrum3D** is a 3D game engine under active development.
+**Ferrum3D** is a 3D game engine.
-It is intended to be multi-platform, data-oriented, data-driven and modular.
+It is intended to be multi-platform, data-oriented, data-driven, and modular.

 ## Current development status
-Currently working modules are the engine's core and graphics hardware abstraction.
+Currently, working modules are the engine's core and graphics hardware abstraction.
-The HAL allowed to write a simple triangle application using vertex and index buffers.
+The HAL allowed writing a simple triangle application using vertex and index buffers.
 The color of the triangle is stored in a constant buffer accessed through descriptors.

 Next steps to do with HAL: